What you'll need

 Administrators can disable Confluence mobile on your site

-If you're not able to use the mobile app or mobile web, it may be because your administrator has disabled one or both of the following system add-ons:
+If you're not able to use the mobile app or mobile web, it may be because your administrator has disabled one or both of the following system apps:

-- Confluence mobile web plugin (required to use mobile web)
+- Confluence mobile web plugin.
+This is required to use mobile web.

-While the functionality of the two apps is very similar, you will need to download the Confluence Server mobile app to be able to authenticate with a server site.
+While the functionality of the two mobile apps is very similar, you will need to download the Confluence Data Center and Server mobile app to be able to authenticate with a server site.
 You can't use the Confluence Cloud app with a Confluence Server site or vice versa.